 uBeam uses ultrasound to transmit electricity.
 Power is turned into sound waves which are transmitted and then converted back to power on reaching the device.

 The uBeam concept was stumbled upon by 25-year-old astrobiology graduate Meredith Perry.
 She started the company that will make it possible to charge gadgets over the air using a 5mm thick plate.
 These transmitters can be attached to walls, or made into decorative art, to beam power to smartphones and laptops.
 The gadgets just need a thin receiver in order to receive the charge.

 Water dew powered batteries

-The device uses interleaved flat metal plates to produce power from the water dew in the air.
+The device uses interleaved flat metal plates to produce power from water dew in the air.
 Initial tests have produced small amounts of power, at 15 picowatts, or trillionths of a watt.
-But this can be tuned easily, says postdoc Nenad Milijkovic heading the project, to produce at least 1 microwatt.
+But this can be tuned easily, says Nenad Milijkovic heading the project, to produce at least 1 microwatt.